(755 ILCS 5/11a-3) (from Ch. 110 1/2, par. 11a-3)

 (a) Upon the filing of a petition by a reputable person or by the alleged

-disabled person himself or on its own motion, the court may adjudge a person
+person with a disability himself or on its own motion, the court may adjudge a person

-to be a disabled person, but only if it has been demonstrated by clear and
+to be a person with a disability, but only if it has been demonstrated by clear and

-convincing evidence that the person is a disabled person as defined in Section
+convincing evidence that the person is a person with a disability as defined in Section

 11a-2.
-If the court adjudges a person to be a disabled person, the court may appoint (1) a guardian of his person, if it has been demonstrated
+If the court adjudges a person to be a person with a disability, the court may appoint (1) a guardian of his person, if it has been demonstrated

 by clear and convincing evidence that because of his disability he lacks